Minor building works

 - Commercial/Large Scale Developments: to be assessed by Council

-There may be extra fees for the bond amount during the application assessment.
+There may be an additonal security bond bond amount payable during the application assessment.
 An officer will advise you of any changes.